gau-nernst/word2vec-numba/README.md

 - Google C code (and Gensim) uses lookup table to compute sigmoid (and log-sigmoid).
 - Numba likes for loops and in-place operations.
 Allocating new memory is pretty expensive, especially for intermediate/temporary results.
 - We can call scipy's BLAS inside numba functions. saxpy can be used to speed up SGD update (Gensim approach, but with Cython).
 Although scipy's saxpy is faster than naive for-loop implementations, when used in conjunction with the whole training script, scipy's saxpy is a bit slower.
 Not very sure why. (profiling numba is not easy...)
+- For small, simple jit functions, it's a good practice to add type annotation.
+This ensures the input and return values have the correct data types that you want.
+Sometimes, it is also faster.
+- When adding type annotations for numba, remember to use `[::1]` (C layout) instead of `[:]` (any layout) for arrays.
+It gives a huge speed boost.
+One reason is perhaps numba will only SIMD for contiguous memory.
+- Numba type annotation does not play well with default arguments.
+If you need default arguments, it's best not to add type annotations.